 - Fault Diagnostics - Shows any and all faults (active and in-active) along with information to help repair them.
 Allows you to reset the faults after your have repaired them.

 I understand the Adapter uses Bluetooth to communicate with the BlueFire App.
 Do I need to pair my phone to the Adapter?

 If you have an iPhone, then no you do not need to pair with the Adapter.
-If you have an Android phone, then yes you do.
+If you have an Android or Windows 10 mobile device, then yes you do.
 You can either pair your phone to the Adapter yourself or let the BlueFire App pair it for you.
 However, it is recommended that you manually do the pairing.
-On some phones, the App and Bluetooth pairing don't get along very well.
-To pair your Android phone to the Adapter follow these steps:
+On some devices, the App and Bluetooth pairing don't get along very well.
+If you have difficulty pairing an older Android phone follow these steps: